DylanLRPollock/Monkey-Head-Project/README.md

 minimal echo chatbot with `python run.py --minimal`.
 A basic Tkinter chat demo is still available via `python run.py --simple-chat`.
 To run individual modules directly, use `python run.py --module package.module[:func]`.
+You can also perform a quick environment check with `python run.py --system-check`.

 The GUI now checks whether you've accepted the license on startup and offers a **Tools** menu.
 From there you can reopen the license dialog or